ChangWynn/CV/README.md

 ## SKILLS

 ### Positive attitude & Resilience
-- Maintained a positive and upbeat attitude accross past experiences to ensure an enjoyable experience for patrons and deliver an exceptional customer service.
+- Maintained a positive and upbeat attitude across past experiences to ensure an enjoyable experience for patrons and deliver exceptional customer service.
 - Demonstrated a naturally fierce resilience in handling difficult high-pressure situations encountered while dealing with high-value customers at the Metropolitan Mayfair Casino.
+- Awarded as a role model for excellent customer service, exemplary attitude and exceptional dealing skills during employment at the Empire Casino.

 ### Growth Mindset
 - Self-driven and highly disciplined attitude with a strong commitment to setting and achieving objectives gained through training towards a semi-marathon and various sport competitions.
 - Genuine enthusiasm for learning new technologies and staying up-to-date with industry trends.
 - Currently learning advanced concepts of the React Framework and eager to explore technologies such as with Typescript, React Native, GraphQL, AWS and more.
-- Recognized for exemplary attitude and professional improvement, resulting in promotions in both the retail and gaming industries.
+- Acknowledged for outstanding attitude and continual professional growth, leading to promotions to higher positions in both the retail and gaming industries.

 ### Communication
 - Showcased excellent communication to effectively report gaming activities to both the management and surveillance team at the Metropolitan Mayfair Casino.